Filed Date: May 23, 2024

 Clearinghouse coding complete

-In April 2024, Oklahoma enacted House Bill 4156 (H.B.
-4156), introducing the crime of "impermissible occupation," which authorized state and local law enforcement to arrest individuals suspected of being in the United States without legal authorization.
-The law did not provide a defense for people currently seeking asylum, other humanitarian protection, or any other relief available under federal law.
+This case challenges Oklahoma House Bill 4156 (H.B.
+4156), enacted in April 2024.
+The bill established the crime of “impermissible occupation” and authorized law enforcement in Oklahoma to arrest individuals for being present in the United States without legal authorization.
+Notably, the bill did not provide a defense for people currently seeking asylum, other humanitarian protection, or any other relief available under federal law.

-On May 24, 2024, Plaintiffs filed a motion for a preliminary injunction to halt the implementation of H.B.
+On May 24, 2024, the plaintiffs filed an amended complaint, adding three individual plaintiffs who would face “severe hardship” if detained or removed under H.B.
+4156.
+The same day, the plaintiffs filed a motion for a preliminary injunction to halt the implementation of H.B.
 4156 while the case was adjudicated.

-Subsequently, the case was consolidated with a similar lawsuit, United States v.
-Oklahoma 5:24-cv-00511 (W.D.
-Okla.), a lawsuit brought by the Biden administration also challenging the constitutionality of H.B.
+On June 5, 2024, the court consolidated this case with the federal government’s parallel lawsuit United States v.
+Oklahoma, 5:24-cv-00511 (W.D.
+Okla.), brought by the Biden administration to challenge the constitutionality of H.B.
 4156.

 Summary Authors